danspielman/Laplacians.jl/docs/src/LSST.md

 We have implemented a variant of the algorithm of Alon, Karp, Peleg and West for computing low stretch spanning trees.
 It is called `akpw`.
 For unweighted graphs we provide a faster variant called `akpwU`.
 If you require faster algorithms, with possibly higher average stretch, you can try the heuristics `randishPrim` or `randishKruskal`.

-You can compute the stretch of a graph with respect to a spanning tree with the routine `compStretches`.
+You can compute the stretch of a graph with respect to a spanning tree with the routine `comp_stretches`.
 It returns a sparse matrix with one entry for each edge in the graph giving its stretch.
 For example:

 ~~~julia
 julia> graph = grid2(4)